machdragon/Team-Wars-Data-Analysis/README.md

   a.
 If you type the player name, then it gets highlighted in yellow, that means there is a duplicate player name so add that player into the player database as “[team name abbreviation] player name” if they are on a different team
   b. otherwise if they are on the same team please use the name already listed
-3. if they are not then you can add that player to the database by following the link in the importrange 2 cells left of the team name
+3. if they are not then you can add that player to the database
   a. locate the sheet that player is on and enter their player name and Discord User ID

 Player Records sorted by